Having a list of mortgage questions to ask potential lenders is just the start. Knowing the answers you’re looking for puts you ahead of the game.

 If you put down less than 20%, the answer will probably be “Yes.”
 Even if the mortgage insurance is “lender paid,” it’s likely passed on as a cost built into your mortgage payment, which increases your rate and monthly payment.
 You’ll want to know just how much mortgage insurance will cost and if it’s an upfront or ongoing charge, or both.

-You’ve probably asked this question already.
+This is one of the most commonly asked mortgage questions.
 But knowing what your monthly mortgage payment will be is kind of key to the whole deal, right?
 You’ll also want to ask if there is any prepayment penalty if you pay off the mortgage early — for instance, if you move or refinance.
 The answer should be “No.”

 An origination fee provides additional profit for the lender beyond what’s built into the interest rate.
 A good follow-up question: What are all of your lender fees?
 Be sure to specify “lender fees.”
 They’ll know what you mean, because there are also additional costs … which you’ll ask about next.